Key Stage 3

 In Spring, students will develop on their persuasive writing skills, learning more advanced aspects of the writing style as this features prominently in the Language Exam at GCSE.
 They will write two assessed pieces over the unit – one summative and one formative.
 Forms will be letters, leaflets and essays.
 Topic of focus is the environment and issues and debates around climate change.
 Pupils will develop their poetry analytical skills using a range of war poems from other cultures.
 Students will work on their skills of identifying and comment on the effect of poetic techniques and choices, as well as in applying this to the context.
 This unit will link with many SMSC issues which will be conscientiously explored with the unit including the debates around the role of the soldier in WWI and WWII.

-In Summer, students will conclude Key Stage 3 English by studying extracts of the 19th Century text Great Expectations to begin building on skills necessary for the Literature papers at GCSE.
+In Summer, students will conclude Key Stage 3 English by studying extracts of the 19th Century text Great Expectations to begin building on skills.
 This is aimed at introducing the students to the langauge and context of Victorian writing.

 Key Stage 4